kalgynirae/csmenlopark/pages/online-services.md

 Until further notice, we are holding our Sunday and Wednesday services online via Zoom.

+## Thanksgiving <time datetime="10:00">10:00 am</time> (Thursday, November 26)

+Our Thanksgiving service will use the same Zoom meeting details as our Sunday and Wednesday services (see below).

 ## Sunday <time datetime="10:00">10:00 am</time>

 There are two ways to join the Zoom meeting: